Olav Maran: Life

-His mother was sculptor Elfriide Maran, and his wife graphic artist Silvia Liiberg.
+His mother was the sculptor Elfriide Maran, and his wife the graphic artist Silvia Liiberg.

 Career

 Maran started to participate in exhibitions in year 1959.
 He has mainly done paintings, and very few graphic works e.g. a ply wood cut („The Street“, 1960).(3) In the beginning of his career Maran was very interested in modern art movements.
 He executed his first abstract paintings between 1957–59, the first surrealistic work „Prospect“ was painted in 1959.
 He was then inspired by Herbert Read’s book „Modern Art“, that had been published before World War II and an article by Ilmar Laaban in the journal „Estonian Youth“.
 He received some information about western culture also through the art magazines of socialist countries.
 In the 1960s Maran experimented with different modern styles, wanting to introduce the experiences of modern art into Estonian art.
 His main medium was oil painting, but he also used gouache, tempera, pastel and collage.
 Being one of the leading avant-garde artist, Maran gave lectures and published articles about modern art.